luc-ribeiro/ignite-timer-react/README.md

   <img alt="img" title="ignite-feed" src="./src/assets/preview.png" width="100%" />
 </div>

-## 📄 Projeto
+## 📄 Project
-Projeto que permite ao usuário cronometrar as suas tarefas no dia a dia, além de permitir ver um histórico de todas as tarefas já realizadas.
+Project that allows users to time their daily tasks and view a history of all completed tasks.
-Aplicação de conceitos como roteamento, ContextAPI, useReducer, Controlled e Uncontrolled Inputs.
+Application of concepts such as routing, ContextAPI, useReducer, Controlled and Uncontrolled Inputs.

-## 💻 Tecnologias
+## 💻 Technologies

 - **ReactJS**
 - **TypeScript**